syntro-opensource/ssdev/docs/hostcontainer.md

     init: true
 ```

-If you use `ssdev up` for the first time, the image should be automatically
+If you use `ssdev up` for the first time, the image should be built automatically.
-built.
 If you have made changes to your `Dockerfile`, you can rebuild it using:
 ```
 ssdev build
 ```